neuhaus/vea/README.md

 Please note:
 ------------
-**This "maybe a bit crappy piece of software" was not developed with any security thoughts in mind.
+**This software was not developed with any security thoughts in mind.
 Make sure you use it with SSL, only accessible in your management LAN or management VPN in production environments.**